 - Merging your plan.
 If this happens, your accrued benefits would be transferred to the surviving company’s plan.
 Your starting point in the new plan would have to be at least as good as the ending point under your old plan.
 Your benefits going forward would be based solely on the new plan.

 The termination of a defined benefit plan can be a “standard” termination or a “distress” termination.
 In a “standard” termination, the plan must have enough money to pay all benefits.
 In that case, the benefits would be fully paid as provided in the plan.
 In a “distress” termination, a plan does not have enough money to pay all the benefits.
-Examples of “distress” terminations include United and other airlines that have gone into bankruptcy in recent years.
+Examples of “distress” terminations include companies that have gone into bankruptcy in recent years.
 In these cases, the Pension Benefit Guaranty Corporation (PBGC) takes over the plan.
 The PBGC is a federal government agency.
 It acts much like the FDIC that insures bank deposits.
 But, like FDIC insurance, protection is limited.
-For plans ending in 2012, the maximum protected pension benefit is $4,653.41 per month.
-This limit is for workers who retire at age 65.
-The amount is lower if you retire before 65 and may be higher if you retire after 65.
+The amount of protection depends on when the plan ends.
+The maximum amount of protection changes every year and is dependent on several factors including the age of the retiree and the form of benefit.
+Most single employer pension plans would be fully insured.
+Multi-employer plans that often cover union members who work for a number of different employers in various trades, such as electrical, carpentry and trucking, also carry a PBGC guarantee but for a much smaller amount than for a single employer plan.

 Keep Records!
 Note you should always keep a file on any pension or retirement plans you have during your career.
 Your file should include at least one year’s worth of statements, plus any notices or other information about the plan.
 This could be crucial in establishing your rights to benefits when you reach retirement age.
 This is especially important if a company you once worked for is ever involved in any mergers or acquisitions.